opf/openproject/docs/development/product-development-handbook/README.md

 [tbd]

+## 3. Phases

+The development process is split into three phases, with the first being "Requirements collection and specification", followed by "Building" to be completed by the "Release".
+While the split helps to explain the process, it is misleading at the same time as it suggests the process to be more segregated than it is actually lived.
+Whenever new knowledge is acquired, e.g. limitations in the technology or an additional feature aspect, that knowledge can be incorporated into the development without having to halt and restart the full process.

+At the same time, features are bundled into versions to be released.
+However, this does not limit the building of a feature to only take place in a single version, though.
+Since the application supports feature flags, features can be developed over multiple versions while remaining hidden until they are deemed complete, at which point the feature flag is removed and by that the feature officially released.

+Since multiple teams are working on different features of different sizes, the process for each can be in a different phase.

+In total, the process allows more flexibility than the pattern of phases and versions suggests at first.
+And it has to be since it is a never-ending repetition of the phases to continuously drive a product forward which can never be considered finished.

+The following sections describe the steps taken during each phase in detail for a single feature.
+The phases are broken down into sub-phases to better describe the steps taken.

-## 3. Requirements collection and specification phase
+### 3.1 Requirements collection and specification phase

 The phase for requirements collection and specification aims to get the best possible understanding of new requirements and enables to prioritize the development in an objective manner.

-For new ideas and requirements which are not clearly understood yet and require specification, Product Managers (PM), User Experience Experts / designers (UX) should work together to validate the idea before moving to the build phase.
+For new ideas and requirements which are not clearly understood yet and require specification, Product Managers (PM), User Experience Experts / designers (UX), and the requesting party (e.g. customer or community member) work together to validate the idea before moving on to the build phase.

-Product Managers and UX should work together at least one version (~ 2 months) ahead, so that the development team in the build track has always well-defined and validated requirements ready to start.
+Product Managers and UX prepare the work together at least one version (~ 2 months) ahead, so that the development team in the build phase has always well-defined and validated requirements ready to start.
 Especially requirements with a level of confidence lower 80% (see [RICE Score](#34-rice-score)) should be clearly validated.

 The specification phase may not be necessary for bug fixes, minor design changes, minor improvements of smaller code maintenance topics.

-### 3.1 Evaluation phase 1: Requirement collection
+### 3.1.1 Evaluation phase 1: Requirement collection

 | Who is involved?                                             | Steps               | Output                                                       |
 | ------------------------------------------------------------ | ----- | :----------------------------------------------------------- |